ouranous/Navette-Club-Version2/replit.md

 # Overview
 NavetteClub is a premium transportation platform offering high-end transfer services and city tour experiences.
 It features a sophisticated booking interface for transfers and guided city tours.
-The platform includes a geographic zone-based vehicle filtering system, a redesigned 2-column UI for vehicle selection, automatic transfer pricing and booking flow, and comprehensive, admin-editable website pages.
-The platform now includes dedicated client and provider (transporteur) interfaces with authentication-based access, booking management, vehicle registration, and request tracking systems.
+The platform includes a geographic zone-based vehicle filtering system, a redesigned 2-column UI for vehicle selection, automatic transfer pricing and booking flow, comprehensive admin-editable website pages, Konnect payment integration (Tunisia's payment gateway), and SendGrid email automation.
+The platform is deployable on both Replit and external hosting (Plesk/VPS).
 The business vision is to provide a reliable and premium service in the transportation sector.

 # User Preferences
 Preferred communication style: Simple, everyday language.